6 Questions To Ask Before Hiring A Utah Accounting Company

 When we meet with prospective clients at CMP, many don’t know what questions to ask.

-That’s understandable since the role of an accounting company for businesses remains a mystery for many.
+That’s understandable, since the role of an accounting firm for businesses remains a mystery to many.

 Here are six questions we recommend asking before hiring an accounting firm in Utah.